13th February 2014:

-A collection of New and Selected children's poems - STARS IN JARS - will be published by Bloomsbury in February 2014.
-Details on amazon and Gardners websites.
+Chrissie’s new and collected children's poems STARS IN JARS, illustrated by Calef Brown, will be published by Bloomsbury.
+Details on Bloomsbury, Amazon and Gardners websites.

 29th November 2012: Poetry Archive recording of 37 poems goes live, with 6 poems to listen to free:

 20th November 2012: Newcastle Journal article about children's reading in the English Department, Newcastle University

 August 2012: Chrissie contributed to a Cbeebies series - Rhyme Rocket.

 9th June 2012: Guardian pre-publicity for Poetry Archive recording www.guardian.co.uk/books

 14th April 2012: Performance at Wenlock Poetry Festival

 13th April 2012: Carole Boyd (Linda Snell from The Archers) reads Chrissie's concrete children's poem 'Gales of Laughter' at the Wenlock Poetry Festival. www.youtube.com

 13th March 2012: Article in South London Press - 'Lending Voice to Poetry Archive'.